-32blog.com supports both Japanese and English.
-URLs follow a prefix pattern: /ja/nextjs/slug for Japanese and /en/nextjs/slug for English.
+32blog.com supports Japanese, English, and Spanish.
+URLs follow a prefix pattern: /ja/nextjs/slug, /en/nextjs/slug, and /es/nextjs/slug.

-The library making this work is next-intl v4.
-This article walks through the full setup — routing config, component-level translation usage, locale switcher, and MDX article language switching — everything I actually use on 32blog.com.
+This article walks through the full setup — routing config, component-level translation usage, locale switcher, and SEO with hreflang — everything actually running on 32blog.com.

 What Is next-intl?